xanarin/KnowledgeTechTeamPresentation/presentation/content.md

 ### Maven in a New Project continued

 - `AppTest.java` imports JUnit libraries
-  - You  don't have those downloaded, so you cannot just run javac!
+  - You  don't have those downloaded, so you cannot just run `javac`!
   - How would you go out and download them?
   - Enter Maven and the other file you generated: `pom.xml`.